-Tags within <statistics></statistics> Description Number of Allowed Tags <historical_statistics></historical_statistics> Enables or disables the statistic calculation within fixed time windows.
+Tags within <statistics></statistics> Description Number of Allowed Tags <historical_stat- istics></historical_stat- Enables or disables the statistic calculation within fixed time windows.
 By default, Queuing Service only publishes the statistics corresponding to the window between two status publications.
-By using this tag, you can get the following additional windows: • 5 seconds • 1 minute • 5 minutes • 1 hour • Up time (since the entity was enabled) For example: <historical_statistics> <five_second>true</five_second> <one_minute>true</one_minute> <five_minute>false</five_minute> <one_hour>true</one_hour> <up_time>false</up_time> </historical_statistics> If a window is not present (inside <historical_statistics>), it is considered disabled.
-Historical statistics can be overridden on a per entity basis.</historical_statistics> 0 or 1 <statistics_sampling_period></statistics_sampling_period> Specifies the frequency at which statistics variables (such as throughput and latency) are updated.
+By using this tag, you can get the following additional windows: • 5 seconds • 1 minute • 5 minutes • 1 hour • Up time (since the entity was enabled) For example: https: 0 or 1 <statistics sampling period></statistics Specifies the frequency at which statistics variables (such as throughput and latency) are updated.
 For example: 0 or 1